code-saturne/code_saturne/docs/doxygen/developer_guide/debugging.md

   <span style="color: rgb(48,119,16)">`code_saturne compile -s src_saturne`</span>
   to update the <span style="color: rgb(0,91,187)">`cs_solver`</span> executable.

-### Running under Vim, Neovim, or Atom
+### Running under Vim or Neovim

-The code_saturne debug wrapper does not yet support launching GDB under Vim, Neovim, or Atom.
+The code_saturne debug wrapper does not yet support launching GDB under Vim or Neovim.

 Various examples of use of debugging with Vim are found on the web, explaining how [Termdebug](https://www.dannyadam.com/blog/2019/05/debugging-in-vim/)